fz1b/TreeHoleJournal/README.md

 Location services is enabled by the Google Maps API.
 This enables both location auto complete when creating a modal, and also sort by location.
 We use a custom algorithm to find all nearby journals, and display them in sorted order.
 Users can use this to discover point of interest near them.

-## Next Steps (Incomplete)
+## Next Steps

 - Move requests information to headers
-> Currently all requests are being sent over the url.
+Currently all requests are being sent over the url.
 We plan to move these requests in the header since we can have more request data stored in a header as we plan for more complex queries.
-- Ability to follow others, view all posts from another user
-> Similar to other social media apps, a user may want to explore all the posts created by someone that they follow.
+- Ability to follow others, view all posts from another user Similar to other social media apps, a user may want to explore all the posts created by someone that they follow.
 In the future we may include a personal page that can be customized by the user, and includes all of the user's public posts.
 - Email confirmation
-> We want to have a way to confirm that a user has a working email, so that we can send notifications when their posts is being commented and liked.
+We want to have a way to confirm that a user has a working email, so that we can send notifications when their posts is being commented and liked.
 A valid email address also allows to add other verification features, like reset password.

 ## Contributions